khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 Standard events and commands apply to a single specific resource. _Generic programming_ makes it possible to refer to a whole set of resources at once.
 E.g.: it is possible to specify:

-+ A single command to mute all products called "_BeoPlay V1_".
++ A single command to mute all products.
-+ An event specification that matches any button pressed that is called "_Light On_".
++ An event specification that matches any button pressed.

 This has the following advantages: